Courses & Tutorials

 Research Data Management

-Speaker: Dr. Kerstin Wedlich-Zachodin (KIT-Bibliothek)
+Lecturer: Dr. Kerstin Wedlich-Zachodin

 This course will present the basics of research data management (RDM).
 You will learn the most important aspects of RDM and we will explain requirements by third-party funders and how you can best fulfill those requirements.